dejavuln/dejavuln.github.io/_posts/2016-08-02-d-link-nas-dns-xss-via-smb.md

 ## 1. Affected Models/Versions<a id="models"></a>

-The vulnerability was initially discovered in a **D-Link DNS-320 rev A** device running **firmware version 2.05b8** (also known as: "2.13.0507.2014").
+The vulnerability was initially discovered on a **D-Link DNS-320 rev A** device running **firmware version 2.05b8** (also known as: "2.13.0507.2014").
 The remainder of this advisory describes and demonstrates the vulnerability based on this exact model and version.

 However, according to D-Link **the following models are also vulnerable**.
 The version numbers and dates listed below indicate the firmware version current at the time D-Link confirmed these devices to be vulnerable.